-One Stop Shop data returns as part of supported housing offer, but attendance is low awareness and support victims by ensuring services are promoted and provided where necessary.
-White Ribbon Event at Maidstone United Football Club VAWG Walk & Talk Local service provision has been reviewed DA Commissioner's Office Survey Highly successful multi-agency event, and many male attendees showed their support by wearing a White Ribbon.
-Meaningful conversations were had with the public about service provision which has fed into the wider action plan.
-Town Centre engagement, utilising an online survey undertaken with women and girls focused on feelings of safety and wellbeing within the NTE.
+services are promoted and provided where necessary.
+Lo h C /hite Ribbon Event at Maidstone United Football Club VAWG Walk & Talk cal service provision as been reviewed DA ommissioner's Office Survey focused on feelings of safety and wellbeing within the NTE.
 43 surveys were completed with over three quarters saying they felt somewhat to very unsafe.
 Improvements to One Stop Shop with agencies focussing on follow on support, as appose to only crisis intervention for high-risk victims.
 Services for male victims and survivors to be developed to improve survivor's experience and increase agency communication.
 HELP (Housing Empowerment Liberty Project) is due to be rolled out as a pilot within Kent with the support of the Forum.
-HELP is for victims of DA with children who are supported with a safety plan to flee and will have access secure housing without the traumatisation of temporary accommodation Work with Sateda to include women's service following abuse and plans for a Sateda IDVA to be based in Maidstone and to split time between community services/children's centre &amp; housing.
-This has been identified as a gap in service previously and the holistic approach will prevent further harm and reduce repeat victims 37 "Reframe for Resilience" events delivered A professional, multi-agency conference focused on being trauma aware, trauma attachment and domestic abuse and information on support organisations.
-Two events delivered to date 7 MBC Housing DA response enhanced Significant training delivered including Protection Against Stalking, Domestic Abuse level 1-3 and NCDV protection order training A visual housing journey map has been created alongside the MDAF to improve accessibility to victims who are accessing housing due to DA and for professionals who are supporting MDAF Directory updated A directory of support services has been updated and been shared with SMP New housing notification process with Kent Police New process (Operation Valuable) developed with Kent Police to notify housing when Domestic Violence Protection Orders/Notices (DVPOs/DVPNs) are issued.
+HELP is for victims of DA with children who are supported with a safety plan to flee and will have access secure housing without the traumatisation of temporary accommodation.
+Work with Sateda to include women's service following abuse and plans for a Sateda IDVA to be based in Maidstone and to split time between community services/children's centre & housing.
+This has been identified as a gap in service previously and the holistic approach will prevent further harm and reduce repeat victims Working with Family Liaison Officers in primary schools to impact DA on young children, with specific training provided.
+"Re frame for Resilience" events delivered A professional, multi-agency conference focused on being trauma aware, trauma attachment and domestic abuse and information on support organisations.
+Two events delivered to date MBC Housing DA response enhanced Significant training delivered including Protection Against Stalking, Domestic Abuse level 1-3 and NCDV protection order training A visual housing journey map has been created alongside the MDAF to improve accessibility to victims who are accessing housing due to DA and for professionals who are supporting MD AF Directory updated A directory of support services has been updated and been shared with SMP housing notification cess with Kent Police New process (Operation Valuable) developed with Kent Police to notify housing when Domestic Violence Protection Orders/Notices (DVPOs/DVPNs) are issued.
 MBC will offer temporary accommodation to the perpetrator served with the notice to reduce the rate of them returning to the shared/victims' property and change the narrative on placing responsibility on victims to safeguard themselves.
-Enhancing perpetrator programs/guidance Perpetrator programmes have been established for male and females allowing for intervention with a focus on how agencies would like to offer to look.
+E nhancing perpetrator programs/guidance Perpetrator programmes have been established for male and females allowing for intervention with a focus on how agencies would like to offer to look.
 A perpetrator guidance document has been developed and rolled out across housing and external agencies OSS volunteer programme Currently in its infancy stages to upskill those who have previously experienced domestic abuse and would like to support the community.
-This will form part of our DA Action plan to engage the voice of the survivor MDAF DA policies to be shared as good practice Both Golding Homes and Maidstone Borough Council have worked to embed new Domestic Abuse policies and processes for both their staff and their customers.
+This will form part of our DA Action plan to engage the voice of the survivor DAF DA policies to be ared as good practice Both Golding Homes and Maidstone Borough Council have worked to embed new Domestic Abuse policies and processes for both their staff and their customers.
 The policies, which include support for managers will be rolled out to other businesses to support them in the development of their own plans.